hodinyvallin/vc3-tests/README.md

 - Negative path: User receives validation message when phone number contains invalid characters
 - Negative path: User receives validation message when phone number is fewer than 7 digits

 **Note on production safety:** The final `click()` event on the "SEND MESSAGE" button is intentionally omitted in the first test to protect VC3's team from receiving automated test spam.
-Button availability is verified using visibility and enablement assertions.

 ---

 ### Page Object Model

-- To promote maintainability and reduce code duplication, this framework utilizes the Page Object Model design pattern.
+- To reduce code duplication, this framework utilizes the Page Object Model pattern.
 - Page element locators and user interactions (such as handling cookie banners, navigation, and form inputs) are encapsulated within a dedicated `HomePage.js` page object.
 - Test scripts focus on executing test logic and assertions, keeping them clean and readable.